sushant1184/100-days-of-code/log.md

 Today's Progress: Completed the DOM Injection & Traversal course in GoMakeThings.
 Started working on lazy loading images project.
 Learnt about DOM ready, traversing the DOM, XSS attacks, Viewport heights and width.

 Thoughts: Need to practice more about traversing DOM, XSS attacks and DOM injection

+Day 5: 2 September 2020

+Today's Progress: Completed the lazy loading images project and started the Browser storage course in GoMakeThings

+Thoughts: Yesterday on 1st September skipped a day due to procrastination.
+Need to make sure to maintain the consistency and avoid the laziness.